logo rocks

 recommended

-First, it’s important to note that these are all words.
-There is really no such “thing” as consciousness or awareness or attention.
-These words are used to point out different aspects of the seamless living reality that has no actual boundaries or limits.
-And these three words all get used in different ways by different teachers, and even by the same person in different moments, and this can lead to much confusion.
+These words get used in different ways by different teachers, and even by the same person in different moments, and this can lead to much confusion.
 We may be talking about the same thing using different words, or we may be seeing things differently.
-It’s always helpful to clarify how terms are being used if it’s not obvious, and it’s also important not to cling to any particular usage or way of expressing deep insights because then we become closed and rigid and unable to listen to anyone who expresses the same essential insights differently.
-What follows is how I am using these words right now, but I may have used them differently in another moment, and I might use them differently tomorrow.
-What matters isn't the words or the particular map that I am presenting here, but rather, waking up to the living reality itself.
+It’s always helpful to clarify how terms are being used if it’s not obvious.
+And I encourage all of us to listen openly and try to get a sense of how words are being used by a particular speaker or writer in context, rather than clinging dogmatically to any single definition or any one way of expressing deep insights.
+Otherwise, we become closed and rigid and unable to hear anyone who expresses the same essential insights differently.
+What follows is what I mean by these words, but I have used them in other ways at times, sometimes interchangeably, and I might use them differently tomorrow.
+So don’t take what follows as immutable definitions, but more as possibilities.
+What matters isn’t the words or the particular map any writer or speaker is using, but rather, waking up to the living reality itself, which no words can capture.

 Awareness is not separate from the movie of waking life, but it is not entangled in the movie or trapped in the drama.
 Consciousness, on the other hand, gets easily mesmerized and hypnotized by its own creations, sucked into its own imaginary dramas, identified with the characters it has created, lost in the stories it is spinning.
 Awareness is that which beholds the play of consciousness without being caught by it.
 Awareness sees the thoughts as thoughts, it sees the drama and recognizes it as a passing show.
 Awareness is the light behind attention that illuminates and dissolves all imaginary problems and false identities.
-Awareness is that which is aware of sensing, aware of perceiving, aware of thinking, aware even that consciousness is disappearing as we go under anesthesia or fall asleep.
-Awareness is like the movie screen or the mirror in which all the movies and reflections come and go.
-Awareness could be described as the unconditional love that allows everything to be as it is.
+In that sense, we might sometimes speak of "being unaware" of something, or being "more or less aware."
+What we really mean is being more or less attentive to something.
+Because the light itself is never really absent, only apparently veiled, just as clouds may seemingly block the light of the sun.

 Here is how Nisargadatta Maharaj puts it: “Awareness is primordial; it is the original state, beginning-less, endless, uncaused, unsupported, without parts, without change.
 Consciousness is on contact, a reflection against a surface, a state of duality.
 There can be no consciousness without awareness, but there can be awareness without consciousness, as in deep sleep.
 Awareness is absolute, consciousness is relative to its content; consciousness is always of something.”

-Attention is the capacity for focusing the light of awareness on particular objects (sights, sounds, sensations, ideas, memories, body parts, and so on).
-We can give attention to our breathing, or to the felt-sense of presence, or to the tingling in our feet, or to the clouds in the sky, or to the birdsong, or the traffic sounds, or the pain in our tooth.
-Attention moves from place to place, while never leaving here-now.
-Attention can be narrowly focused or very open and global.
 Awakening is often spoken of as a shift in attention and identity from person to presence, from encapsulation and separation to boundlessness.
 But attention is always moving, and like a zoom lens, it can be zoomed in or out, onto the personal or the impersonal, the limited or the boundless.
 No one controls this zooming in and out.
 And so, more profoundly, being awake is the absence of needing the lens in any particular place, or trying to always be zoomed out, identified as awareness and not as a person.
 Awareness beholds and allows it all.
 It is everything.
 Nothing is excluded!
 Nonduality includes (and transcends) duality, but it is not against duality.
-Without apparent duality, nothing could appear at all.

-And remember—and this is critical, there is no such “thing” as awareness or consciousness or attention.
+And remember—and this is critical, there is no such “thing” as awareness or consciousness or presence or attention or Here-Now.
 These are words, labels, conceptual abstractions that we use to point out certain aspects of the (actually undivided, seamless) living reality.
 What such words point to is not a concept, but once we start talking about this living reality and using words, it’s important not to mistake the pointers (the words or the maps) for the territory and the different aspects of the territory that they help us to notice.
 There is no actual boundary between consciousness and awareness, or between self and not-self, or between inside and outside.
 No such “things” actually exist.

 Everyone sees a completely unique movie of waking life.
 In the movie, aware presence gets conflated with an object that appears in the movie.
 We believe we are a character in a story.
 We lose sight of the awareness that is beholding the whole show and the undivided seeing-listening-being that has no boundaries or limits.
 We identify as a fragment in an apparently fragmented world.
 We think "the world" is actually an objective, observer-independent reality that is "out there" somewhere, outside of consciousness, and we believe we were born into it and that one day we will die.